enjmiah/dotfiles/README.md

 *Tested variants*: bash, Git Bash for Windows

+You should use a Powerline font for characters to show up properly.

 Create a symlink at `~/.bashrc` that points to `~/dotfiles/.bashrc`.

 Create a symlink at `~/.bash_profile` that points to `~/dotfiles/.bash_profile`.